URL path: Index page // Magnesium (Mg), Urine 24h

 Magnesium-rich foods include seafood, meats, green vegetables, whole grains, and nuts.
 Excessive phosphate intake prevents the absorption of both magnesium and calcium.

-Urine magnesium testing is useful in the evaluation of kidney disease and magnesium deficiency.
+Urine magnesium testing is helpful in evaluating kidney disease and magnesium deficiency.
 In magnesium deficiency, urine magnesium decreases before serum magnesium.

 Magnesium is an inhibitor of the growth of calcium crystals in the urine and contributes to the supersaturation of calcium oxalate and calcium phosphate.
 However, low magnesium in the urine is not considered a cause of kidney stones, nor is supplementation of magnesium an effective treatment to prevent kidney stone formation.